GB (a.k.a. 007) from Cyborg 009. His backstory changes in every animated continuity, and yet none of them are pretty.

 Scientist Paul Beaumont in He Who Gets Slapped became a clown after his patron stole his work and wife.
 As a clown, Beaumont falls in love with another performer who is in love with someone else.

 Jerry Lewis made The Day the Clown Cried, about a depressed, formerly great German circus clown during the Holocaust.
 Shooting on the film was completed, but it was never finished or released, due to behind-the-scenes disputes.
 It was locked in the vault, and has since become a Hollywood legend.
+Lewis eventually came out and said he will never release it, not because of financial problems, but because he's simply that ashamed of it.

 The 1930 German film The Blue Angel uses this trope for dramatic effect, as the main character's loss of dignity, fall in society and descent into madness are punctuated by his donning of a clown costume.
 His first performance in full clown make-up, where he is continuously debased and forced to crow like a cock, is the climax of the movie and shows just how pathetic the once proud man has become.